Assassin's Creed Mirage: Development

 Prior to its announcement at Ubisoft Forward on 10 September 2022, details about Mirage leaked–under the codename Rift–when it was revealed that the game started out as an expansion pack for Assassin's Creed Valhalla before being turned into a standalone release.

 Mirage has been described as a smaller Assassin's Creed title, with the main campaign lasting around 15–20 hours, similar to older games in the franchise.
 It was designed to celebrate the series' 15th anniversary, in which the developers used the technology built for Valhalla to create a game that pays tribute to the first Assassin's Creed.

 On 4 June 2023, it was announced that the game would be the first in the series to feature an Arabic dubbing, with Jordanian actor Eyad Nassar voicing Basim in this version.

 The game includes an educational database on the history of Baghdad, in which articles are gradually unlocked as the player progresses.
 These illustrate 9th-century Abbasid culture with photographs of objects from the Khalili Collections, the David Collection, Doris Duke Foundation for Islamic Art and the Institut du Monde Arabe.
 The creation of the database involved four academic experts in Islamic art, and was supported with grants from the UK's Economic and Social Research Council and the charity Barakat Trust.

 Mirage features compatibility with a tie-in haptic vest designed by the gaming company Owo.
 This is a wireless skinsuit that registers movement from the upper body and arms.

-A promotional map for Mirage was featured in Trackmania (2020).
+A promotional map for Mirage was featured in the 2020 video game Trackmania.